By Neil Chaudhuri | April 22, 2015

-The entire course will be taught in a classroom, but eventually there may be an online version as well.
-Though that would almost certainly be far less effective.
+The entire course will be taught in a classroom, but eventually there will be an online version as well.

 Some of the details may change, but this is what we currently envision for Analytics with Apache Spark.
 It is hard to teach such a complex topic in such a short time, but we hope to create a course that gives you the confidence to market yourself as a Spark expert and to produce great analytics to prove it–and maybe to make some cash money doing what you love.